eFiniLan/legacypilot/README.md

 legacypilot combines the Nuclear Grade Model with the latest openpilot (almost) codebase to create a hybrid solution.
 With the legacypilot project, we have stripped out nearly 99% of the dragonpilot code.

+In summary, legacypilot is based on Openpilot 0.8.16 with the latest vehicle model support from the Openpilot master branch.

+Please note that this build is and will always be in the experimental phase and may not be suitable for use as a daily driver.

+I recommend using the openpilot [commatwo_master](https://github.com/commaai/openpilot/tree/commatwo_master) branch for your daily driving needs.

+Please see [README_openpilot.md](README_openpilot.md) for the original readme.

 ## Why use legacypilot